canonical/landscape-scripts/README.md

 ## Landscape for IoT / Ubuntu Core devices

+_Note: some scripts may require python3-requests deb (or PyPI requests) in order to function correctly.
+It is automatically installed in most environments (including the Landscape Client Snap) but that might not always be the case._

 ### Snap Management

 - **Tutorial**: Install a snap using a python wearfile and dump script output to a temporary file for debugging on the device.